In this guide, we’re going to cover everything you need to know to prepare for product manager interviews at Nvidia.

 During the interview, trust your instincts, and don’t be afraid to deviate from the framework if needed.
 A framework is there to help you craft a better answer, not make you twist your answer to fit the framework.

 When answering cultural fit and behavioral questions, share stories from past experiences that align with Nvidia’s core values.
-When designing a product or a strategy, consider how your answer aligns with these values.
+When designing a product or coming up with a strategy, consider how your answer aligns with these values.

 Keep in mind that the interview is a two-way discovery process.
 While the interviewer assesses if you’re a good fit for Nvidia, you’re also evaluating if the company aligns with your aspirations and preferences.